stoneface86/trackerboy/docs/interface/pattern-editor.md

 ![pattern-editor-layout](../img/interface/pattern-editor-layout.png "Pattern editor layout")

 For any unset column, dashes are displayed.
-All numberical data in the editor uses hexadecimal notation.
+All numerical data in the editor uses hexadecimal notation.

  - **Note** - Displays the note if one was set.
 The format of the note shown has